juntagrico/juntagrico/docs/reference/signals.rst

 job_canceled
 ^^^^^^^^^^^^

-Trigger: Job is saved with the cancelled flag set (and the flag wasn't set before).
+Trigger: Job is saved with the canceled flag set (and the flag wasn't set before).

 Arguments:

-* instance: The job instance that was cancelled
+* instance: The job instance that was canceled

 Default receivers: